dltoth/UPnPDevice/README.md

       INITIALIZE_UPnP_TYPE(className,urn:company-name:device:deviceName:1);
 ```

-where *className* is the class name of the UPnPDevice being defined, *company-name* is the company name described earlier, and *deviceName* is the unique device name.
+where *className* is the class name of the UPnPDevice being defined, *company-name* is the company name described earlier, and *deviceName* is the unique UPnP device name.

 **Why RTTI?**

-Since each embedded UPnPDevice provides its own functionality, one device may rely on another.
+Since each embedded UPnPDevice provides its own bit of functionality, one device may rely on another.
 For example, a timer controlled relay may require a [SoftwareClock](https://github.com/dltoth/DeviceLib/blob/main/src/SoftwareClock.h), or a humidity controlled fan may require a [Thermometer](https://github.com/dltoth/DeviceLib/blob/main/src/Thermometer.h).
 A device implementer, being familiar with onboard embedded devices, will know if a device or service is available.

 First note that any UPnPObject can retrieve a pointer to the RootDevice as: